Aboriginal and Torres Strait Islander Conference

 Guest speakers included mental health advocate, former NRL player, and Dunghutti man Greg Inglis; Pro Vice-Chancellor Indigenous, Strategy and Leadership at Newcastle University and Wiradjuri man, Nathan Towney; the Director of Schools at Armidale Catholic Schools, Regina Menz, and the CEO of Catholic Schools NSW, Dallas McInerney.

-IEU Vice President Support Staff Kylie Booth-Martinez, centre, with colleagues from the Bathurst Diocese attending the conference.
+IEU Vice President Support Staff Kylie Booth-Martinez, centre, with colleagues from the Bathurst Diocese.

 Acknowledging Myall Creek